ilovespectra/ilovespectra/LT-22222-L/README.md

       <li>
         12v power supply, wired Hot to VIN, Neutral to GND.
       </li>
-    <h3>Which wire is positive on 12v adapter?</h3>
+    <p>Which wire is positive on 12v adapter?</p>
-    <h5>If the multi-colored wire is black and red, the black wire is the negative wire, while the red one is positive.
-If both wires are black but one has a white stripe, the positive wire should be the one with the white stripe, and the negative wire should be black.
-RECOMMENDED: TEST WITH VOLTMETER </h5>
+    <p>If the multi-colored wire is black and red, the black wire is the negative wire, while the red one is positive.
+If both wires are black but one has a white stripe, the positive wire <i>should</i> be the one with the white stripe, and the negative wire <i>should</i> be black.
+RECOMMENDED: TEST WITH VOLTMETER </p>
     <img src="images/ltpower.jpeg" alt="Power cable orientation for the LT-22222-L" width="500px" height="auto">
     <p>
     </p>